ReshmaJP/Scifor-Technologies-Training/Demo Project/README.md

 **Description:**<br>
 Data Source: https://goo.gl/U2Uwz2<br>
 This data consist of 30 Features and 569 Instances.
-Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.<br>
+Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.<br>

 **Model Building and Training:**<br>
 Built an Artificial Neural Network by means of Tensorflow's Keras API to predict the possibility of Breast Cancer.<br>